marula/marula.github.io/README.md

 # Marula.io Website
 Web presence for Marula, a software engineering company from South Africa.

-## Setup
+## Dependencies

-First make sure you have Harp and Bower installed:
+To run this site you need Harp and Bower installed.
+Both are npm modules:

 ```sh
 $ sudo npm install -g harp
 $ sudo npm install -g bower
 ```
+## Setup

+After installing all dependencies you can continue with the setup.

 Download Bootstrap using bower: